nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="service"></a> Service

-Service is operation that can be performed on collection/granule to produce higher level products or extract specific information of the data.
-Service metadata describes the resource locator information and service options of the service.
-It is in JSON format and conforms to UMM-S Schema.
+A service enables data to be accessed via a universal resource locator, and has options to enable a variety of transformations to be performed on the data, e.g. spatial, temporal, variable subsetting, reprojection or reformatting.
+Service metadata is in JSON format and conforms to [UMM-S Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/service).

 #### <a name="service-association"></a> Service Association